Robert-Jia00129/Machine-Learning-Intro/Progross Report/README.md

 - ~~This previous problem was solved by adding new documents in the folder!~~
 - ~~By downloading github desktop, it is much easier for me to upload files and make comits~~

-# May 13 updates
+## May 13 updates
+### Finished Today

-**Learnt new .md codes**
+- **Learnt new .md codes**

-I found a cheatsheet about .md syntax[^1], and I'll include it in the folder
+- I found a cheatsheet about .md syntax[^1], and I'll include it in the folder

-Problems for tomorrow:
+### Tasks for Tomorrow:
-- Implement some CNN examples
+- Implement some CNN exercises
 - Organize my folders so they look clearer and more readable

+## May 14 updates

+### Finished Today:
+- ~~Organize Foldres into more readable files.~~
+- The previous layout was difficult to go through and complicated.
+- So I divide it into sections regarding out course syllabus.
+### Tasks for Tomorrow:
+- Update all the files into foldres.
+- Add description/illustration about each topic: graphs, notes, important coding segments... etc.

+## May 15 Updates
+### Finished Today
+- ~~Uploaded related pdf documents into each folder~~
+- ~~Working on several exercises, yet unable to complete neither of them~~
+- ~~Reviewed video explainations on nerual network basics~~

+### Tasks for Tomorrow:
+6 Exercises left, finish 3.

+### Future:
+Start Paper reading on different topics.

+## May 16 Update
+### Finished Today
+- ~~(Well-behind task)~~ Because I failed to save one one the notebooks.
+- Reviewed for previous lectures.
+- Going to start including the notes after I finished all the exercises.

+### Tasks for tomorrow:
+- Rewrite the unsaved notebook
+- Finish batch normalization
+- Finish 2 notebooks
+- Start stats studying

+## May 17 Updates

+### Finished Today:
+- ~~4 Exercises~~

+### Tasks for Tomorrow:
+- 2 Exercises left
+- Improve the layouts to be more user friendly.
+### Also from tomorrow, I'm going to include the progress in one single file instead of distributing them in different files this is difficult to view over

 ## May 18 Updates
 ### I discovered that recording progress in separate files are redundent and difficult to read, and it is better to record them together in this file